Best Slip-Disc Treatment in Shah Alam

 - Discomfort or pain when walking short distances

 - In rare cases: loss of bowel or bladder control

-If you suffer from constant discomfort in your neck or back, Chiropractic Specialty Center team of experts are here to help.
+If you suffer from constant discomfort in your neck or back, the Chiropractic Specialty Center® team of experts is here to help.
 Call us today to arrange for a complete medical evaluation and consultation.
 We have several centers in the Klang Valley.
 The nearest center for the residents of Shah Alam is in Kota Kemuning.
 Just scroll down to the bottom of this page to find a center near you.
 You will be glad you did.

 How the Slip-Disc Treatment in Shah Alam gets to the Root-Cause of a slipped disc?

-A slip-disc occurs when the outer ring of the disc becomes weak or torn and allows the inner portion of the spinal disc bulges or protrudes.
+A slipped disc occurs when the disc's outer ring becomes weak or torn and allows the inner portion of the spinal disc to bulge or protrude.

 There are many risk factors for slip-discs, although it can strike even if you have no risk factors at all:

 - Certain motions may cause a slip-disc.
-A disc can slip-out of place while you are twisting or turning to lift an object.
-Lifting large, heavy object can put great strain on the lower back, resulting in a slipped disc.
+A disc can slip out of place while you are twisting or turning to lift an object.
+Lifting a large, heavy object can put great strain on the lower back, resulting in a slipped disc.

-- Occupational hazards – Jobs that require long hours of standing without a break or sitting in a chair that does not support the back well.
-On the other hand, if you have a very physically demanding job that requires a lot of lifting, you also may be at increased risk for a slipped disc
+- Occupational hazards – Jobs that require long hours of standing without a break or sitting in a chair do not support the back well.
+On the other hand, if you have a very physically demanding job that requires a lot of lifting, you also may be at increased risk for a slipped disc.

-- Weight gain – Being overweight, obese, or quickly gaining significant amounts of weight can put stress on the back and lead to back pain.
+- Weight gain – Being overweight, obese, or quickly gaining significant weight can put stress on the back and lead to back pain.